Spyridon Louis: Breal's Silver Cup

 The silver cup given to Louis at the first modern Olympic Games staged in Athens in 1896, was sold for £541,250 ($860,000) in London during a Christie's auction on 18 April 2012.
 The trophy, with a height of six inches, broke the auction record for Olympic memorabilia.
 The item was sold on the day Britain marked the 100 days' countdown to the 2012 London Olympics.
 Christie's called the auction "heated" and involved six bidders.
-The auctioneer later confirmed the buyer as the Stavros Niarchos Foundation.
+The auctioneer later confirmed the buyer was the Stavros Niarchos Foundation.

-The cup is currently displayed at the Stavros Niarchos Foundation Cultural Center, a project of the Stavros Niarchos Foundation, fulfilling the commitment of the foundation to make it available to the public and to share it with everyone, upon the project's completion.
+The cup is displayed at the Stavros Niarchos Foundation Cultural Center, a project of the Stavros Niarchos Foundation, fulfilling the commitment of the foundation to make it available to the public and to share it with everyone, upon the project's completion.
 During the development of the project, the cup was temporarily displayed at the Acropolis Museum of Athens and the Olympic Museum in Lausanne, during a period that coincided with the International Marathon of Lausanne.